areox00/arkanoid/README.md

 # arkanoid
-Custom arkanoid game glued with Godot 3.5.
+Custom arkanoid game glued with Godot 3.5 ~~and made in ulta rush so forgive if product feels like pre alpha or something~~.

 Controls:
 - Left/Right Arrow - moving paddle